gecio/gecio.github.io/docs/_imke/about/changelog-v2.13.10/index.en.md

 ## Supported Kubernetes versions

+### New Kubernetes versions

+Customers can now create Kubernetes clusters with version v1.17.9.

+### Updates to the supported Kubernetes versions

-Kubernetes clusters will be upgraded as follows in order to deploy bugfixes and security fixes.
+The list of the supported Kubernetes versions will be updated as follows in order to deploy bugfixes and security fixes:

 v1.15.x -> v1.15.10

-v1.16.x -> v1.16.13
+v1.16.x -> v1.16.15

 v1.17.x -> v1.17.9

-- Customers can now create Kubernetes clusters with version v1.17.x.
-- End-of-Life Kubernetes v1.14 is no longer supported.
+### End of Life announcements

+End-of-Life: Kubernetes v1.14 is no longer supported.
+Existing v1.14 clusters should be upgraded to a newer version, otherwise they will be force upgraded automatically at a later time.
+Please see our related [deprecation and force upgrade policy](../../clusterlifecycle/deprecationpolicy).

 ## Major new features